CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_04.md

 Phonemes are separated by a 1-character wide space ` ` or a 1-character wide `,`.
 If there is confusion between syllables, use `|` to divide them (e.g. `y,e,s|a,i`).

-If a character that does not exist in the phoneme palette is entered, the character will be treated as the wrong symbol (shown in red) and the note will not be sung.[^1]
+\* If a character that does not exist in the phoneme palette is entered, the character will be treated as the wrong symbol (shown in red) and the note will not be sung.[^1]

 ## English Lyrics

 If the lyrics are entered in half-angle English characters, the phonemes of the Japanese Voice will be assigned to the English phonemes for singing.
 English and Japanese can be mixed in the same song.

-English lyrics will also be automatically divided by syllable and assigned to notes when "Automatically split English lyrics with syllables" is turned on in the Options.
+English lyrics will also be automatically divided by syllable and assigned to notes when "Automatically split English lyrics with syllables" in the "Song" menu is turned on.

+!!! new

+    From version 8.5.4.0, "Song" menu has been reorganized.
+"Auto Split English Lyrics" was moved to the menu and removed from the options.

 \* English syllables can be divided automatically even when "Space-Separated" is selected in "Enter Lyrics Collectively" and Japanese and English lyrics are mixed.